code4policy/modules/data/03-2-python-csv-files.md

 Write a python program that

 1. Loops through each vegetable
-2. In the loop, writes the name of each vegetable and the color into a CSV
+2. In the loop, writes the name of each vegetable and the color into a CSV called `vegetables.csv`

 	The CSV should look like this: